Mainland Company Setup in Dubai 2026

 Government fees, your office size, and the scope of service set the figure, and because office size also fixes your visa quota, the space decision is a cost and a capacity decision at once.

-• DED government and licence fees
+• DET government and licence fees

 • Office size and Ejari rent